chenshihelio/LAPS/README.md

 Brief notes on the numerical method are included as a PDF file: /src_compressible/notes_MHD3D_EBM.pdf.
 Some more detailed description can be found in the paper: https://iopscience.iop.org/article/10.3847/1538-4357/ab5fce.
 A thorough description of all the numerical methods along with fundamental tests can be found in the paper: https://www.frontiersin.org/articles/10.3389/fspas.2024.1412905/full.

+---

+**IMPORTANT**: If you use the code to generate any **publications**, including preprint articles, you should refer to this repository (https://github.com/chenshihelio/LAPS) in the acknowledgement and cite the following articles:

+- Shi, C., Tenerani, A., Rappazzo, A. F., and Velli, M., _LAPS: An MPI-parallelized 3D pseudo-spectral Hall-MHD simulation code incorporating the expanding box model_ (2024), Frontiers in Astronomy and Space Sciences, 11, 1412905, https://www.frontiersin.org/articles/10.3389/fspas.2024.1412905/full
+- Shi, C., Velli, M., Tenerani, A., et al., _Propagation of Alfvén waves in the expanding solar wind with the fast--slow stream interaction_ (2020), The Astrophysical Journal, 888, 2, 68, https://iopscience.iop.org/article/10.3847/1538-4357/ab5fce

+In addition, you should contact the developer Dr. Chen Shi at (cshi1993@ucla.edu).

 ## Installation & Compilation

 To compile the code, MPI and FFTW are necessary.